mushfiqulIslam/personal-site/src/content/blog/study-in-finland.md

 - [ ] Accept admission and confirm study place.
 - [ ] Pay tuition fee and apply for scholarship.
 - [ ] Proceed with residence permit application.

----

-**Next Section: Residence Permit Application** → Ready to draft this part as well when you are.